 - Effective instruction requires thoughtful design and craft.

 - Manages students, systems, risk, and structures to build safe, positive learning environments

 - Integrates place to engage students in authentic learning

 - Applies developmental theories and instructional strategies to customize instruction to diverse learners

 - Plans learning experiences from transfer goals, clear objectives, and assessment evidence

-- Relationships between observable patterns and ecological processes
+- Relationships connect observable patterns and ecological processes.

 - Recognizes the interactions of biotic and abiotic factors in ecosystem function